Western Sahara War: The beginnings of armed struggle

-The Polisario Front was formally constituted on 10 May 1973 in the Mauritanian city of Zouirate, with the express intention of militarily forcing an end to Spanish colonization.
+The Polisario Front was formally constituted on 10 May 1973 in the Mauritanian city of Zouérat, with the express intention of militarily forcing an end to Spanish colonization.
 Its first Secretary General was El-Ouali Mustapha Sayed.
 On 20 May he led the Khanga raid, Polisario's first armed action, in which a Spanish post manned by a team of Tropas Nomadas (Sahrawi-staffed auxiliary forces) was overrun and rifles seized.
 Polisario then gradually gained control over large swaths of desert countryside, and its power grew from early 1975 when the Tropas Nomadas began deserting to the Polisario, bringing weapons and training with them.
 At this point, Polisario's manpower included perhaps 800 men, but they were backed by a larger network of supporters.
 A UN visiting mission headed by Simeon Aké that was conducted in June 1975 concluded that Sahrawi support for independence (as opposed to Spanish rule or integration with a neighbouring country) amounted to an "overwhelming consensus" and that the Polisario Front was by far the most powerful political force in the country.

 Timeline

 Spanish withdrawal

-While Spain started negotiating a handover of power in the summer of 1975, it ceded the administrative control of the territory to Mauritania and Morocco only after signing the Madrid Accords.
+While Spain started negotiating a handover of power in mid 1975, it ceded the administrative control of the territory to Mauritania and Morocco only after signing the Madrid Accords.
 However, on 31 October 1975, Moroccan troops crossed into the territory from the north-east, advancing towards Mahbes and Farciya.

-Moroccan government organized the Green March of some 350,000 Moroccan citizens, escorted by around 20,000 troops, who entered Western Sahara, trying to establish Moroccan presence.
-While, at first meeting just minor resistance by the Polisario, Morocco had later engaged in a long guerrilla warfare with the Sahrawi nationalists.
-During the late 1970s, After Moroccan pressure through the Green March of 6 November, Spain entered negotiations that led to the signing of the Madrid Accords by which it ceded unilaterally the administrative control of the territory to Mauritania and Morocco on November 14, 1975.
-The United Nations did not recognize the accord, considering Spain as the administrative power of the territory.
-In the fall of 1975, as a result of the Moroccan advance, tens of thousands of Sahrawis fled Morocco-controlled cities into the desert, building up improvised refugee camps in Amgala, Tifariti and Umm Dreiga.
+The Moroccan government organized the Green March of some 350,000 Moroccan citizens, escorted by around 20,000 troops, who entered Western Sahara, trying to establish Moroccan presence.
+While at first meeting just minor resistance by the Polisario, Morocco had later engaged in a long guerrilla warfare with the Sahrawi nationalists.
+During the late 1970s, after Moroccan pressure through the Green March of 6 November, Spain entered negotiations that led to the signing of the Madrid Accords by which it ceded unilaterally the administrative control of the territory to Mauritania and Morocco on 14 November 1975.
+The United Nations did not officially recognize the accord, considering Spain as the administrative power of the territory.
+In late 1975, as a result of the Moroccan advance, tens of thousands of Sahrawis fled Morocco-controlled cities into the desert, building up improvised refugee camps in Amgala, Tifariti and Umm Dreiga.

-Moroccan recovery
+Moroccan invasion

-On December 11, 1975, the first Moroccan troops arrived in El Aaiún, and fighting erupted with the POLISARIO.
-On December 20, Mauritanian troops succeeded taking over Tichy and La Güera, after two weeks of siege.
-On January 27, the First Battle of Amgala erupted between Morocco and Algeria with the Polisario.
+On 11 December 1975, the first Moroccan troops arrived in El Aaiún, and fighting erupted with the Polisario Front.
+On 20 December, Mauritanian troops succeeded taking over Tichy and La Güera, after two weeks of siege.
+On 27 January 1976, the First Battle of Amgala erupted between Morocco and Algeria with the Polisario.
 In January 1976, the Royal Moroccan Air Force also bombed the refugee camps in the northern part of the territory.
 The following month, Moroccan jets attacked the Umm Dreiga refugee camps with napalm and white phosphorus bombs, killing thousands of civilians.

-On February 26, 1976, Spain officially announced its full withdrawal from the area.
+On 26 February 1976, Spain officially announced its full withdrawal from the area.